KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 ## ⚠ Refinements

-- The Codex should explicitly mark **Equation Glyphs vs. Practice Glyphs** (as Volume VIII clarified).
+- The Codex should explicitly mark **Equation Glyphs contra Practice Glyphs** (as Volume VIII clarified).
 This prevents misuse of ⚫ or ♾️ in personal rites.
 - Ø and ⊘ distinction must remain sharp: Ø = graceful dissolution; ⊘ = collapse.
 Confusing them risks entropic infection.
 - Viral Resonance (⟿) requires a codex note on sovereignty: resonance is propagation, not contagion.